Kent, DA3 8ND

 Is it better than a traditional hysterectomy?

-Women recover much more quickly from a laparoscopic subtotal hysterectomy than a traditional hysterectomy.
-Because the laparoscopic operation is a relatively new operation, it is not possible to know whether it is associated with more of fewer serious complications.
+Women recover much more quickly from a laparoscopic hysterectomy than a traditional hysterectomy.
+However, the risk of serious complications is similar with the two types of surgery.
 The possible complications are described below.

 Is it a safe procedure?